7db9a/lsk/README.md

 ### envronmental variables

-To open files with your prefered editor using $EDITOR env var, do something like
+To open files with your prefered editor using $EDITOR env var, add something like

 `export EDITOR="vim"`

-otherwise it will default to nano editor when opening up files.
+to your shell config file, otherwise it will default to nano editor when opening up files.

 To open any file using $LSK_FILE_OPENER

 `export LSK_FILE_OPENER="<favorite-file-opener>"`

-If unset, it uses xdg-open to open random files, such as pics or music files.
+If unset, it uses xdg-open to open random files, such as pics or music.

 ## Usage